 No you can simply call our receptionists and they will book you in at a time to suit you.

 Will treatment hurt?

 Sometimes if we are working on muscles in spasm you may feel a bit of tenderness, but we always tell our patients they should let us know if they are in any discomfort and we will adapt the treatment accordingly.

 Do I have to get undressed?

-I usually ask patients to take their outer layer of clothing off so I can properly examine them and find out what is causing their problems.
+We usually ask patients to take their outer layer of clothing off so we can properly examine them and find out what is causing their problems.
 It is fine to wear shorts/ thin leggings or a vest top if you would like to.

 How many treatments will I need?

-This is often a difficult question to answer the first time I see anyone, so usually by the second visit it is easier to know as I can see how the patient has felt after the treatment and what difference it has made to their symptoms.
+This is often a difficult question to answer the first time we see anyone, so usually by the second visit it is easier to know as we can see how the patient has felt after the treatment and what difference it has made to their symptoms.